pgiouroukis/Business-Evolution-Translations/README.md

 You will have to connect the backend to your own mongodb instance for it to run.

-To connect it with google translate API, you will need to get your own api key from google cloud platform.
+To connect it with Google Translate API, you will need to get your own api key from google cloud platform.